kyleranous/api_toolkit/docs/rules.md

 ```

 ### Running Rules as a function
 All Rules can be instantiated then called as a function to get a simple `bool` response.
-This would be usefull for creating a custom validation workflow.
+This would be usefull for creating a custom validation workflow, or to avoid spending resources on a complete payload validation when any field fails.

 The example below shows how this is don using the `no_emoji` and `pattern` rules.